-In line with Mental Health Awareness week, author of Solo, Signe Johansen shares how cooking solo can be an act of self care, and shares a recipe from the book.
+In Solo, Signe Johansen celebrates the joy of self-reliance and self-sufficiency with eighty fabulous recipes for solo cooking.
+Here, she tells us how cooking solo can be an act of self-care and shares a recipe from her book.

 Much like going for a walk in nature, a delicious afternoon nap on a Sunday afternoon or a little time spent doing something creative like pottery or painting, cooking for yourself is one of life's simplest and most therapeutic pleasures.
 I find cooking solo immensely liberating – you don't have to impress anyone, you can cook whatever you want, and you have a delicious dish to eat at the end of it.
 What's not to love about that?

 I'm certainly not the first to recognise the mental health benefits of cooking.
 Authors such as Marian Keyes have written about how baking helped alleviate her anxiety and depression in Saved by Cake, and Emily Nunn of the New Yorker wrote about how cooking helped her get over heartbreak in The Comfort Food Diaries.
 Spending time in the kitchen requires you to be present in the moment, you have to focus on the task at hand and that allows your brain to push any frustrations or negative thoughts to the back burner.
 Akin to meditation, cooking allows you to step back from the often exhausting pace of modern life and declutter your mind, to reset.

 Be prepared.
 Keep a decently stocked larder or kitchen cupboard and fridge.
 Some of the best meals I've conjured up are from a fridge forage – throwing together whatever I have available.
 That usually means some combination of eggs, herbs, cheese, a few spices and any odds and sods that will bring a dish together.
 I've provided lists on this in my book to get you started, a little planning goes a long way to helping a solo cook when the shops are closed.